NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

     cd RINAMI
     bash train_RINAMI.sh

+After this execution, the model will be trained and tested once for each of the three splits: split_1, split_2, and split_3.
 The parameters of newly trained models will be saved in the directory "pth/pth_RINAMI_trained/".

 # Test of RINAMI